gretarmark/gretarmark.github.io/_posts/2023-12-02-ImageAnalysis_BLOB.md

 * Area of object 2: 10 pixels
 * Area of object 3: 1 pixels
 * Area of object 4: 13 pixels

+The algorithm used to do BLOB analysis is called "The Grass-Fire Algorithm".
+It starts in the upper-left corner of the binary image and the scans the entire image from left to right and from top to bottom.
+At some point during the scan, an object pixel (white pixel) is encountered.

 <!--When connectivity of each pixel in the image beeing worked on have been analysed, we can say that all objects in the image have been grouped and can now be given their own ID.